What is Depersonalization/Derealization Disorder?

 Treatment for Depersonalization/Derealization (DPD)

-Although sometimes medication is prescribed, the most effective way to treat disassociative disorders is with psychotherapy.
+Although sometimes medication is prescribed, psychotherapy is the most effective way to treat disassociative disorders.
 Psychotherapy is used to treat a variety of mental health disorders.
 There are several different types of psychotherapy.
 To help with depersonalization/derealization, your therapist may use one or a combination of therapy types depending on your issues.
 Here are the types of different therapies that are used for mental disorders.

-Cognitive Analytical Therapy (CAT) – CAT is a combination of psychoanalytic therapy and CBT.
-This type of therapy looks at behavior and how it causes problems so you can improve through self-help and experimenting.
+Cognitive Analytical Therapy (CAT) – CAT combines psychoanalytic therapy and CBT.
+This type of therapy looks at behavior and how it causes problems to improve through self-help and experimenting.

 Interpersonal Psychotherapy – This type of therapy looks at how your illness is triggered by events involving relationships.
-This could be a death, divorce or relocation.
-Interpersonal psychotherapy helps you learn coping mechanisms to help you cope with your feelings in a healthy way.
+This could be a death, divorce, or relocation.
+Interpersonal psychotherapy helps you learn coping mechanisms to help you healthily cope with your feelings.

-Humanistic therapies – These therapies help you to become more self-aware and see yourself in a more positive light.
+Humanistic therapies help you become more self-aware and see yourself in a more positive light.

 Family therapy – Family therapy is done with your significant other or family so that you can work out problems together.

-The purpose of psychotherapy is to help you find the underlying issues that are causing you to have a problem and how it is affecting your life.
-Therapy can give you new ways to approach situations and give tools to help you cope.
+The purpose of psychotherapy is to help you find the underlying issues causing you to have a problem and how it affects your life.
+In addition, therapy can give you new ways to approach situations and offer tools to help you cope.

 Meditation and Depersonalization/Derealization (DPD)